Why 510 Thread Batteries Remain the Standard

 | Continuous blinking | Overheating protection |

-Note: Patterns vary by manufacturer.
-Consult your specific battery's manual for accurate interpretations.
-For Yocan batteries specifically, see our Yocan LED blink code guide.
+These vary by manufacturer.
+Check your battery's manual for exact meanings.
+For Yocan batteries, see our Yocan LED blink code guide.

 Clogging Prevention

-- Take shorter, gentler draws to avoid flooding
+- Take shorter, gentler draws.
+Don't flood it

 - Keep cartridge at room temperature